nice1013/DogecoinTimeline/Readme.txt

+You can see the Dogecoin Timeline at DogecoinTimeline.com .
 Actions and events in Dogecoin Timeline are real.
 You can visit, lurk, or get involved in the Dogecoin community by going to Discuss.Dogecoin.com, Reddit.com/r/Dogecoin, or on Facebook, Twitter, or even Twitch.
-Shibes are multiplying and moonbound.
+Shibes are multiplying and are moonbound.